 What is Urinating in His Bed?

 A dog urinating in his own bed refers to the release of the dog’s own urine into his normal sleeping space, and is often more than just a small leak.
 This indicates a disturbance, not only for you, but also for the dog.
 It is not normal for a dog to urinate in his own bed, even as a puppy.
-The cause is probably not marking, submissive urination, or lack of house training, but a deeper problem, potentially medical.
+The cause may not be related to marking, submissive urination, or lack of house training, but may be caused by a deeper problem, potentially medical.

 - Emotional issues